SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 ### Steps

 1. Sign in to Microsoft Fabric.
-2. Open the Fabric Sandbox Workspace using the provided link.
+2. Open the assigned Fabric Sandbox Workspace.
 3. Locate the HDB Resales report.
 4. Open the report in reading mode.
 5. Identify the report title.